hassaan4584/Swiftjective-C/_posts/2020-3-10-Creating-A-Retail-Demo.md

 * Most employees didn't recall when their retail demo line up refreshed.
 It appears to be an over the air thing, which makes sense.
 * The timeline from start to finish was about two and a half months.
 * If it's not already obvious from the article, you don't apply for the retail demo - Apple proactively reaches out to you.
-* Sales wise it's been a huge help, as Spend Stack tends to consistently chart since it's retail demo release.
+* Sales wise it's been a huge help, as Spend Stack tends to consistently chart since its retail demo release.
 Before, it tends to dip in and out throughout the month.
 * I go fairly in-depth on all of this, and talk about how my [Best in Class][4] ideals may have helped Spend Stack get selected on an episode of [Launched.fm][5].
 * Lastly, here's a [Reddit][6] post on `r/Apple` where I chat about it some more while answering some questions others had.